 What is World War II Bofors Anti-aircraft gun tower, Pickett-Hamilton fort and pillbox: part of the airfield defences of RAF West Malling fighter station?

-The Bofors Anti-aircraft gun tower, Pickett-Hamilton fort and pillbox is a component of the Second World War airfield defences constructed at RAF West Malling fighter station in Kent.
+The World War II Bofors Anti-aircraft gun tower, Pickett-Hamilton fort and pillbox is a scheduled ancient monument forming part of the integrated air defence system constructed at RAF West Malling fighter station in Kent during the Second World War.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020308.

 Who is responsible for protecting World War II Bofors Anti-aircraft gun tower, Pickett-Hamilton fort and pillbox: part of the airfield defences of RAF West Malling fighter station?